Pursuing God: A Journey of Spiritual Intimacy and Divine Connection

 • Consider how your pursuit of God impacts your relationships and witness—does your life reflect someone who is truly seeking Christ?

-See also: choice, desire, diligent, fasting, hearing God’s voice, intimacy, knowing God, presence of God, priority, pursue, seek, spiritual disciplines, time with God, waiting on God.
+See also: choice, desire, diligent, discipleship, fasting, hearing God’s voice, intimacy, knowing God, presence of God, priority, pursue, seek, spiritual disciplines, time with God, waiting on God.